 Introduction to quality improvement and patient safety

-This two-week rotation will serve as an introduction to quality improvement and patient safety with continual improvement in health care focusing on laboratory medicine.
+This 2 week rotation will serve as an introduction to quality improvement and patient safety with continual improvement in health care focusing on laboratory medicine.
 The focus will be on understanding errors, the pre-analytic, analytic and post analytic phases of a test, understanding the importance of patient identification and the requisition form follow up on the continuous improvement tools learnt in the yellow belt course completed during CP basic training and applying them to a process in the laboratory.

 General pathology practice with laboratory management